 When additional goals are identified, the Work Experience trainer adds them to the VR1604, Work Experience Training Report.
 An updated service authorization may identify the method (in person, combination) Work Experience Training is to be provided when the customer's circumstances are different than what was anticipated when the referral was completed.

-Note: the VR counselor will consult with their supervisor before approving remote training.

 The Work Experience trainer provides the training as identified on the referral, service authorization and by the goals on the VR1600 and VR1604.
 The Work Experience trainer records the customer's abilities and challenges as well as observations and recommendations related to the Work Experience training goals on the VR1604, Work Experience Training Report.
 Only one Work Experience trainer can document on the VR1604.
 When a service authorization approves a premium to be purchased with the Work Experience Training, the applicable requirements outlined in VR-SFP Chapter 20: Premiums must be followed.

 The provider must submit a complete and accurate VR1604, Work Experience Training Report, with the invoice.
 Once the form and invoice have been approved by the VR counselor, the invoice is paid.